Marc Bloch: Arrest, interrogation and death

 Bloch was detained in Montluc prison.
-As a key Resistance figure, he was interrogated and tortured daily in the Lyon Gestapo headquarters at the School of Military Health in avenue Berthelot by Klaus Barbie's men, suffering beatings, pneumonia from ice-baths, broken ribs and wrists.
+As a key Resistance figure, he was interrogated and tortured daily in the Lyon Gestapo headquarters at the School of Military Health by Klaus Barbie's men, suffering beatings, pneumonia from ice-baths, broken ribs and wrists.
 It was later claimed that he gave away no information to his interrogators, and while incarcerated taught French history to other inmates.
 His interrogation protocol, which he signed three days before his death, contained the names of Resistance leaders already captured or in Algiers with General de Gaulle.

-In the meantime, the Allies had invaded Normandy on 6 June 1944 and Nazis wanted to evacuate Vichy and "liquidate their holdings".
+In the meantime, the Allies had begun to invade Normandy on 6 June 1944 and the Nazis wanted to evacuate Vichy and "liquidate their holdings".
 This meant disposing of as many prisoners as they could.
 Between May and June 1944 the Nazi occupying forces murdered around 700 prisoners.
 Bloch was among the twenty-eight men shot in the back with submachine guns in groups of four by Sicherheitsdienst in a meadow at Les Roussilles near Saint-Didier-de-Formans on the night of 16 June 1944.
-The bodies were discovered on the next day and examined by French forensic authorities from Lyon.
+The bodies were discovered the next day and examined by French forensic authorities from Lyon.
 For some time Bloch's death was merely a "dark rumour".
 His wife Simonne, who suffered from undiagnosed stomach cancer, died on 2 July 1944.
 Eventually his personal effects were identified in September 1944 by his daughter Alice and sister-in-law Hélène Weill, who notified Febvre, and his death was officially announced on 1 November.
 Weill also reported that Bloch's country residence in Fougères, deserted by his family in May 1944, had since been occupied and looted, allegedly by Communist partisans.

 The autobiographical speech read at Bloch's burial acknowledged his Jewish ancestry while affirming a French identity.
 (Note: Davies suggests that the speech he self-described with at his funeral may be unpleasant hearing to some historians in the words' stridency and emotion.
 However, he also notes the necessity of remembering the context, that "they are the words of a Jew by birth writing in the darkest hour of France's history and that Bloch never confused patriotism with a narrow, exclusive nationalism".

 In Strange Defeat, Bloch had written that the only time he had ever emphasised his ethnicity was "in the face of an antisemite".)
 According to his instructions, on his grave was to be carved his epitaph dilexi veritatem ("I have loved the truth").